-(b) Due to the delusional state, [the defendant could not know] he either did not:

-(1) Know or understand the nature and capacity of his [conduct or the defendant could not appreciate] act; or

-(2) Appreciate that his conduct was wrong, meaning not authorized by law. [+ and

-- (c) If the facts of the offense, as believed by the defendant in his delusional state, were true, the facts would justify the commission of the offense.]

-- 6. If a defendant refuses to plead or if the court refuses to accept a plea of guilty or guilty but mentally ill or if a defendant corporation fails to appear, the court shall enter a plea of not guilty. - [6.]
-7. A defendant may not enter a plea of guilty or guilty but mentally ill pursuant to a plea bargain for an offense punishable as a felony for which: - (a) Probation is not allowed; or - (b) The maximum prison sentence is more than 10 years, - → unless the plea bargain is set forth in writing and signed by the defendant, the defendant's attorney, if he is represented by counsel, and the prosecuting attorney. - 8.
-As used in this section, a "disease or defect of the mind" does not include a disease or defect which is caused solely by voluntary intoxication.

-174.055 In [the] a justice court, if the defendant pleads guilty [,] or guilty but mentally ill, the court may, before entering such a plea or pronouncing judgment, examine witnesses to ascertain the gravity of the offense committed.
-If it appears to the court that a higher offense has been committed than the offense charged in the complaint, the court may order the defendant to be committed or admitted to bail or to answer any indictment that may be found against him or any information which may be filed by the district attorney.
+- (a) The defendant was in a delusional state due to a disease or defect of the mind; - (b) Due to the delusional state, the defendant could not know or understand the nature and capacity of his conduct or the defendant could not appreciate that his conduct was wrong, meaning not authorized by law; and - (c) If the facts of the offense, as believed by the defendant in his delusional state, were true, the facts would justify the commission of the offense. - 6.
+If a defendant refuses to plead or if the court refuses to accept a plea of guilty or guilty but mentally ill or if a defendant corporation fails to appear, the court shall enter a plea of not guilty. - [6.]
+7. A defendant may not enter a plea of guilty or guilty but mentally ill pursuant to a plea bargain for an offense punishable as a felony for which: - (a) Probation is not allowed; or - (b) The maximum prison sentence is more than 10 years, - unless the plea bargain is set forth in writing and signed by the defendant, the defendant's attorney, if he is represented by counsel, and the prosecuting attorney. - 8.
+As used in this section, a "disease or defect of the mind" does not include a disease or defect which is caused by voluntary intoxication. - Sec.
+5. NRS 174.055 is hereby amended to read as follows: - 174.055 In [the] a justice court, if the defendant pleads guilty or guilty but mentally ill, the court may, before entering such a plea or pronouncing judgment, examine witnesses to ascertain the gravity of the offense committed.
+If it appears to the court that a higher offense has been committed than the offense charged in the complaint, the court may order the defendant to be committed or admitted to bail or to answer any indictment that may be found against him or any information which may be filed by the district attornev.